 - Thyroid storm is commonly precipitated by infection, trauma, surgery, radioiodine therapy or withdrawal of an anti-thyroid drug.

 Thyrotoxic periodic paralysis is characterised by acute onset of hypokalaemia.

-- Muscle paralysis is secondary to intracellular shift of potassium induced by thyroxine.
+- Muscle paralysis is secondary to an intracellular shift of potassium, induced by thyroxine.

 - It is rare but potentially fatal.

 - Compared to other ethnicities, thyrotoxic periodic paralysis is more common in Asians, including Filipinos, Malaysians, Thais, Vietnamese and Koreans, in which it affects 2% of the hyperthyroid population.